terminatorul/ProjectConfig/README.md

 * the project `Name` is the last path component from `Path`
 * the project script is `~/.vim/project/<Name>.vim`
 * the file script is `~/.vim/project/<Name>.file.vim` if file exists, or no file script otherwise.
+* the flag to keep current directory is false, that is the project script is always run in the project directory, after which the current directory is restored.
+Beware the file script is always run in the current directory selected by the user, which can be well outside the project directory!

 The `~/.vim/` directory is use for Linux, `~/vimfiles` for Windows.
 Also the file script for Windows has a different suffix `_files.vim` instead of `.files.vim`.